-You can access the Activities overview by pressing on it, by moving your mouse pointer against the top-left corner of the screen, using Ctrl+Alt+Tab followed by Enter or using Super.
+You can access the Activities overview by pressing on it, by moving your mouse pointer against the top-left corner of the screen, by using Ctrl+Alt+Tab followed by Enter, or by using the Super key.

 Click Accessibility to open the panel.

 Use the up and down arrow keys to select Mouse Keys in the Pointing & Clicking section, then press Enter to switch Mouse Keys to ON.

 Make sure that Num Lock is turned off.
 You will now be able to move the mouse pointer using the keypad.